 Academic press: A comprehensive introduction

 An academic press, also known as a university press, is a publishing house associated with a university or a scholarly institution.
-Its primary purpose is to publish and disseminate academic research and scholarship.
-Academic presses are centres of scholarly discourse and knowledge dissemination.
-Rooted in the intellectual pursuits of universities and scholarly institutions, they play a pivotal role in advancing scholarship and fostering intellectual exchange.
-This comprehensive introduction explores the essence of academic presses, their historical evolution, key characteristics and their significance in the academic landscape.
+Its purpose is to publish and disseminate academic research and scholarship.
+Academic presses are centres of scholarly discourse and knowledge dissemination and play a pivotal role in advancing scholarship.

 Key characteristics of an academic press

-• Scholarly focus: Academic presses specialise in publishing books, journals and other scholarly works that contribute to academic disciplines.
+• Scholarly focus: Academic presses specialise in publishing books, journals and other scholarly works.
 These publications often include original research, theoretical studies and comprehensive reviews.

-• Peer review process: Works published by academic presses typically undergo a rigorous peer review.
-This ensures the quality and credibility of the scholarship, as experts in the relevant field evaluate the manuscript before publication.
+• Peer-review process: Works published by academic presses typically undergo a peer review.
+During this process, experts in the relevant field evaluate the manuscript before publication.
+This ensures the quality and credibility of the published scholarship.

 • Non-profit orientation: Many academic presses operate on a non-profit basis, focusing on advancing knowledge and education rather than generating profit.
 They often receive financial support from their affiliated institutions.

-• Diverse disciplines: Academic presses publish works across various academic fields, including the humanities, social sciences, natural sciences and professional disciplines like law and medicine.
+• Diverse disciplines: Academic presses publish works across various academic fields, including the humanities, social, natural or medical sciences.

-• Educational and research support: By providing access to high-quality research and scholarship, academic presses support the educational and research missions of their affiliated universities and the broader scholarly community.
+• Educational and research support: By providing access to high-quality research and scholarship, academic presses support the educational and research missions of their affiliated universities.

 The oldest academic presses